frconor-ebook/meditations/_posts/2025-02-10-fidelity-in-marriage.md

 it comes to this particular reality.
 We\'ve given our word, and love seeks to be definitive.

-God will always give us the power to go on.
-Even if we feel we don\'t have any more energy, or willpower, or desire.
+God will always give us the power to go on, even if we feel we don\'t have any more energy, or willpower, or desire.

 To love is to do things God\'s way.
 He said, "I am the way, the truth, and the life" (John 14:6).

-In Christ, we find the meaning and the purpose of our life, and very particularly, in Christ on the Cross, we find the meaning and the purpose of our life.
+In Christ, we find the meaning and the purpose of our life (*cf*.
+Pope John Paul II, *Homily*, World Youth Day, August 14, 1993), and very particularly, in Christ on the Cross, we find the meaning and the purpose of our life.